CompuCell3D/PythonScriptingManual/docs/chemotaxis_on_a_cell-by-cell_basis.rst

-As you can see we have commented out ``ChemotaxisByType`` but leaving information about fields so that chemotaxis plugin can fetch pointers to the fields.
-Clearly, leaving such definition of chemotaxis in the CC3DML would have no effect on the simulation.
-However, as you can see in the Python steppable code we define chemotaxis on a cell-by-cell basis.We loop over all cells and when we encounter cell of type Macrophage we assign to it object called ``ChemotaxisData`` (we use ``self.chemotaxisPlugin.addChemotaxisData`` function to do that).
+As you can see we have commented out ``ChemotaxisByType`` but leaving information about fields so that the chemotaxis plugin can fetch pointers to the fields.
+Clearly, leaving such a definition of chemotaxis in the CC3DML would not affect the simulation.
+However, as you can see in the Python steppable code, we define chemotaxis on a cell-by-cell basis.
+We loop over all cells, and, when we encounter a cell of type Macrophage, we assign to it an object called ``ChemotaxisData`` (we use ``self.chemotaxisPlugin.addChemotaxisData`` function to do that).
-ChemotaxisData object allows definition of all chemotaxis properties available via CC3DML but here we apply them to single cells.
-In our example code we set lambda describing chemotaxis strength and cells types that don’t inhibit chemotaxis by touching our cell (in other words, cell experiences chemotaxis when it touches cell types listed in assignChemotactTowardsVectorTypes function).
+The ChemotaxisData object allows the definition of all chemotaxis properties available via CC3DML but here we apply them to single cells.
+In our example code, we set lambda to describe chemotaxis strength and cell types that don’t inhibit chemotaxis by touching our cell (in other words, the cell experiences chemotaxis when it touches cell types listed in assignChemotactTowardsVectorTypes function).

 Notice ``break`` instruction at the end of the loop.
-It ensures that the for loop that iterates over all cells stops after it encounters first cell of type ``Macrophage``.
+It ensures that the for loop that iterates over all cells stops after it encounters the first cell of type ``Macrophage``.

-In the step function iterate through all cells and search for first occurrence of Macrophage cell (``break`` instruction at the end of this function will ensure it).
-This time however, instead of adding chemotaxis data we fetch ``ChemotaxisData`` object associated with a cell.
+In the step function iterate through all cells and search for the first occurrence of Macrophage cell (``break`` instruction at the end of this function will ensure it).
+This time, however, instead of adding chemotaxis data we fetch ``ChemotaxisData`` object associated with a cell.
 We extract lambda and decrease it by 3 units.
-The net result of several operations like that is that lambda chemotaxis will go from positive number to negative number and cell that initially chemotaxed up the concentration gradient, now will start moving away from the source of the chemical.
+The net result of several operations like that are that lambda chemotaxis will go from a positive number to negative number, and the cell that initially chemotaxed up the concentration gradient will now start moving away from the source of the chemical.

-When you want to implement chemotaxis using alternative calculations with saturation terms all you need to do is to add cd.setSaturationCoef function call to enable type of chemotaxis that corresponds in the CC3DML to the following call:
+When you want to implement chemotaxis using alternative calculations with saturation terms, all you need to do is to add cd.setSaturationCoef function call to enable the type of chemotaxis that corresponds to the CC3DML to the following call:

 .. code-block:: xml